kmuehlbauer/xarray/doc/user-guide/io.rst

 __ https://www.unidata.ucar.edu/software/netcdf/

+Reading and writing netCDF files with xarray requires :std:doc:`scipy <scipy:index>`, `netCDF4-Python`__ or :std:doc:`h5netcdf <h5netcdf:index>` libraries to be installed (the two latter are able to read/write netCDF V4 files and use the compression options described below).

 .. tip::

     If you aren't familiar with this data format, the `netCDF FAQ`_ is a good place to start.
+A comprehensive documentation is available in the Unidata NetCDF Users Guide's `The netCDF File Format`_ section.

 .. _netCDF FAQ: https://www.unidata.ucar.edu/software/netcdf/docs/faq.html#What-Is-netCDF

-Reading and writing netCDF files with xarray requires scipy or the `netCDF4-Python`__ library to be installed (the latter is required to read/write netCDF V4 files and use the compression options described below).
+.. _The netCDF File Format: https://docs.unidata.ucar.edu/nug/current/netcdf_introduction.html#netcdf_format

 __ https://github.com/Unidata/netcdf4-python